Katie Hill to bid farewell to Congress on Thursday after resigning over affair allegations

 In an address to her supporters Monday, Hill pledged to fight from outside of Congress against “revenge porn” after nude photos said to be of Hill appeared on the internet.
 Fox News has not confirmed the authenticity of the photos.

-Hill she would “not allow my experience to scare off other young women or girls from running for office.”
+Hill said she would “not allow my experience to scare off other young women or girls from running for office.”
 She also slammed “the right-wing media” and her Republican opponents for carrying out a “coordinated campaign” to smear her name and perpetuate what she described as her estranged husband’s abusive behavior toward her.

 Hill announced her resignation Sunday after denying she had an inappropriate relationship with her male congressional legislative director, which had prompted a House Ethics investigation.
 She also admitted she had an "inappropriate" relationship with a female campaign staffer, after a series of leaks of personal texts and photos.